ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

-  You can find more information about creating Docker actions in the [References](./openwhisk_reference.html#openwhisk_ref_docker) section.
+  You can find more information about creating Docker Actions in the [References](./openwhisk_reference.html#openwhisk_ref_docker) section.

   The previous version of the CLI supported `--docker` without a parameter and the image name was a positional argument.
-In order to allow Docker actions to accept initialization data via a (zip) file, normalize the user experience for Docker actions so that a positional argument, if present, must be a file (for example, a zip file) instead.
+In order to allow Docker Actions to accept initialization data via a (zip) file, normalize the user experience for Docker Actions so that a positional argument, if present, must be a file (for example, a zip file) instead.
 The image name must be specified following the `--docker` option.
 Thanks to user feedback, the `--native` argument is included as shorthand for `--docker openwhisk/dockerskeleton`, so that executables that run inside the standard Docker action SDK are more convenient to create and deploy.

   For example, this tutorial creates a binary executable inside the container located at `/action/exec`.
 If you copy this file to your local file system and zip it into `exec.zip`, then you can use the following commands to create a docker action that receives the executable as initialization data.